 A number of rangers have taken part in the "Take Action" environmental education programme.
-They have developed and maintained infrastructure and helped run the field programmes.
+They have maintained infrastructure and helped run the field programmes.
+In the past, the rangers have helped develop infrastructure needed to support the programme, however, there isn't a need for any further infrastructure in the foreseeable future.
 The programme has introduced many new user groups to the parks.